 First, the underlying public policy issue here is of widespread interest.
 Brandt v.
 Superior Court (1985) 37 Cal.3d 813, 816.
-This action represents an abuse of the judiciary as Respondent is being used as an instrument to effectuate a miscarriage of justice.
+This action represents an abuse of the judiciary as the trial court is being used as an instrument to effectuate a miscarriage of justice.

-Second, each of Respondent's orders is clearly erroneous as a matter of law and substantially prejudices Petitioner's case.
+Second, each of the trial court's orders is clearly erroneous as a matter of law and substantially prejudices Petitioner's case.
 Babb v.
 Superior Court (Babb) (1971) 3 Cal.3d 841, 851.
-As proven below, the facts are undisputed, incontrovertible, and inextricably lead to the conclusion that Respondent has erred in finding the November Document to be a completely integrated agreement.
+As proven below, the facts are undisputed, incontrovertible, and inextricably lead to the conclusion that the trial court has erred in finding the November Document to be a completely integrated agreement.

 Third, Petitioner lacks adequate means, such as a direct appeal, by which to attain relief.
 See Fair Employment & Housing Com. v.
 Superior Court (Fair Employment & Housing) (2004) 115 Cal.App.4th 629, 633 ("Where there is no direct appeal from a trial court's adverse ruling, and the aggrieved party would be compelled to go through a trial and appeal from a final judgment, a petition for writ of mandate is allowed.
 Such a situation arises where the trial court has improperly overruled a demurrer.").
-Respondent's order denying Petitioner's MJOP is non-appealable.
-And, although the denial of the Receiver Motion is appealable (for which Petitioner filed an Amended Notice of Appeal on July 26, 2018), Petitioner's extraordinary circumstances warrant extraordinary relief.
+The trial court's order denying Petitioner's MJOP is non-appealable.
+And, although the denial of the Ex Parte Application for a Receiver is appealable (for which Petitioner filed an Amended Notice of Appeal on July 26, 2018),5 Petitioner's extraordinary circumstances warrant extraordinary relief.
 Hogya v.
-Superior Court (1977) 75 Cal.
-App.
-3d 122, 128.

-Notwithstanding Petitioner's blue-collar background and his lack of legal education, on such undisputed facts, Respondent should have adjudicated this matter on its own when presented with Petitioner's arguments (even if such arguments were presented in a legally unsophisticated manner by a pro se litigant).
-This case's continued existence is a miscarriage of justice and resolution via the standard appeal process - given Respondent's rulings and the fact that the sole issue of contract integration has been fully briefed - is inadequate and highly prejudicial as the threshold issue of contract integration is case-dispositive and negates the need for discovery and a trial.
+Superior Court (1977) 75 Cal.App.3d 122, 128.
+Notwithstanding Petitioner's blue-collar background and his lack of legal education, on such undisputed facts, the trial court should have adjudicated this matter on its own when presented with Petitioner's evidence (even if presented in a legally unsophisticated manner by a pro se litigant).
+This case's continued existence is a miscarriage of justice and resolution via the standard appeal process given the trial court's rulings and the fact that the sole issue of contract integration has been fully briefed - is inadequate and highly prejudicial as the threshold issue of contract integration is case-dispositive and negates the need for discovery and a trial.
 Pursuant to Mon Chong Loong Trading Corp. v.
 Superior Court (2013) 218 Cal.App.4th 87, 92, "where doing so would serve the interests of justice and judicial economy, an appellate court may use its discretion to construe an appeal as a petition for writ of mandate."